chadhutchins182/create-or-update-project-card/README.md

 ### Use on a GitHub Enterprise Server

 You can provide a GitHub Enterprise Server URL using the `ghes-url` input.

+> :warning: **Important Note:** The `ghes-url` input requires the API endpoint.
+For example, it should be in the format `https://github.example.com/api/v3` and *not* `https://github.example.com`.
+See [here](https://docs.github.com/en/enterprise-server@latest/rest/overview/resources-in-the-rest-api#endpoint-urls) for more information.

 ```yml
 on: